 LOOSE ENDS

-Near the end of the film, Anakin/Vader arrives on Mustafar to tie up a few loose ends.
-By “loose ends” I mean killing off the Separatist Council by Sidious/Palpatine’s command.
+Near the end of the film, Anakin/Vader arrives on Mustafar to tie up a few loose ends That means the killing off of the Separatist Council at Sidious/Palpatine’s command.

 178 INT.
 MUSTAFAR-MAIN CONTROL CENTER-DAY